top of page

 Hemlock Removal & Maple Reduction – Vashon Island, WA Until we saw this scenario first-hand, it was very difficult to envision… a failed Western Hemlock (Tsuga heterophylla) lodged against a tree house in a Big leaf Maple (Acer macrophyllum).
 Even after completing the work, it’s still hard to describe.
 The tree house was frequently used by the client’s children, and the declining Maple was already a concern.
 The tree was in severe decline with more than half of the canopy dea

-The Pine Over the Playset
+The Dead Pine Over the Playset

 A Hidden Hazard Near High-Voltage Wires